dennishilk/debian-wm-lab/README.md

 - xrandr / xev
 - basic fonts (JetBrains Mono)

+🇩🇪
 👉 **Kein Browser, kein Editor, keine IDEs, kein Gaming-Stack.**
 Alles Weitere ist **bewusst User-Entscheidung**.

+🇬🇧
+👉 **No browser, no editor, no IDEs, no gaming stack.**
+Everything else is a **deliberate user decision**.

 ---

-## 🚫 Was dieses Projekt bewusst NICHT ist
+## 🚫 Was dieses Projekt bewusst NICHT ist / What this project is NOT

+🇩🇪
 - ❌ keine eigene Distribution
 - ❌ kein Full-Desktop-Replacement
 - ❌ kein Wayland-Projekt